grandview overlook

 Known for its rugged rock formations carved by one of the oldest river systems in the world and its rich coal mining history, there are plenty of fun things to do here.

-My husband and I visited New River Gorge National Park on our 2022 West Virginia road trip, and we were amazed at the unique panoramic views, hikes, and history in the area.
+My husband and I visited New River Gorge National Park on a West Virginia road trip, and we were amazed at the unique panoramic views, hikes, and history in the area.
+We unfortunately got rained out on one of our two days in New River Gorge, so we knew we had to come back in the future.
+We made the trip back during Labor Day weekend of 2025 and got to check a lot more things off our New River Gorge bucket list!

-I’ve compiled a list of the 15 best things to do in New River Gorge National Park in this post to help you plan your West Virginia trip!
+I’ve compiled a list of the 16 best things to do in New River Gorge National Park in this post to help you plan your West Virginia trip!
+This is a large park with a lot of outdoorsy things to do, so you definitelly won’t get bored at the US’s newest National Park!

 The Best Time to Visit New River Gorge National Park